jamesbuddrige/semantic-release-jira/README.md

   networkConcurrency?: number;

   /**
-   * indicates if a new release created in jira should be set as released */ released?: boolean;
+   * Indicates if a new release created in jira should be set as released */ released?: boolean;

   /**
-   * include the release date when creating a release in jira */ setReleaseDate?: boolean;
+   * Include the release date when creating a release in jira */ setReleaseDate?: boolean;

+  /**
+   * Only create a release in the default channel (no pre-release channels) */ onlyDefaultChannel?: boolean;
 }
 ```